 The Theme Partnership Program requires the definition of anticipated research impact and complementary non-research activities that will lead to solution implementation.
-PICS expects implementation activities that will at least begin, but also will continue after the completion of the research funding period.
+Project implementation activities should begin during the funding period and continue after the completion of the research funding term.